-- Studying the health impact of incorporating help tools in the electronic medical history for diagnosing and treating major depression in children and adolescents. - Performing epidemiological studies that allow accurately learning about the prevalence of major depression among these age groups in our environment and estimating the percentage of possible undertreatment of the illness. - Performing studies to determine the degree to which the care that should be considered "standard care" for children and adolescents is implemented in clinical practice.
+- Studying the health impact of incorporating help tools in the electronic medical history for diagnosing and treating major depression in children and adolescents.
+Performing epidemiological at all and adolescents. - major depression among these age groups in our environment and estimating the percentage of possible undertreatment of the illness. - Performing studies to determine the degree to which the care that should be considered "standard care" for children and adolescents is implemented in clinical practice.